Foxfield Railway: Passenger carriages

 In 2008 a small group was formed with the aim of restoring the two surviving North Staffordshire Railway 4-wheeled coaches, with a long term aim of recreating a proto-typical Victorian train that would have once operated in the local area.
 The Knotty Trust, as it has become known as, was registered as a charity in 2009 and in 2012 received a £30,000 grant for the completion of the first vehicle (no. 127).
 This was completed at Stanegate Restorations, who have become a major supporter in the recreation of a Knotty Train.
 Since then the collection has grown to include other former 'Knotty Coaches' that have been discovered, as well as other historically important vehicles.

-Freight wagons

-The railway also has a selection of freight wagons, in order to preserve what remains of Britain's industrial history.

-These include the ubiquitous '16 ton' mineral wagons which were associated with coal trains and the railway in the 1960s, examples of 21 ton hopper wagons also used for coal traffic and a rare ex Central Electricity Generating Board 21 ton tippler wagon that worked all its commercial life in the North Staffordshire coalfield.
+Use as a filming location

+Although located in Staffordshire, the railway was used for the filming of sequences for the BBC television series Return to Cranford, which is set in Cheshire.
+The railway featured in two episodes first broadcast in December 2009.
+Matilda 'Matty' Jenkyns (played by Judi Dench), invited several of the main characters to ride on the train in an attempt to alter their opinions about the benefits of the railway being extended into the town of Cranford.